1921 New Mexico A&M Aggies football team

 The 1921 New Mexico A&M Aggies football team was an American football team that represented New Mexico College of Agriculture and Mechanical Arts (now known as New Mexico State University) during the 1921 college football season.
 In their second year under head coach Dutch Bergman, the Aggies compiled a 2–2 record.
-The team played its home games on Miller Field.
+The team played home games on Miller Field.